 We're thrilled to be able to announce the next two special guests and the films they love...

-We're back on Monday September 30th when Radio Times Film Editor Andrew Collins will be presenting THE CONVERSATION.
+Coming soon on Monday September 30th Radio Times Film Editor Andrew Collins will be presenting THE CONVERSATION.

 As a charity with the aim of bringing great films to as many people as possible we offering these screenings on a Pay What You Can Afford basis.